marcobacis/marcobacis.github.io/content/static/about.md

 My master thesis research involved managing FPGA boards inside the cloud environment.
 The aim was to prove that FPGAs can be provided "as-a-service" and orchestrated in order to guarantee their 100% usage.

-Right now, I'm working at [e-Novia](https://e-novia.it) as Software Engineer.
-The company likes to call itself "The Enterprises Factory" as it participates in reasearch projects and gathers intellectual property to create and accelerate technology startups.
-We mainly works in three "sectors": _collaborative mobility_, _humanized machines_ and _augmented humans_ (you can look at the list of startups on the company's website).
+From 2019 to the end of 2023, I worked at [e-Novia](https://e-novia.it) as Software Engineer.
+The company acts both as a consultancy company (mostly in the automotive sector) and as a "startup factory".
-My role is to support the startups in creating their products and to help improving their (technological) processes using my software development skills.
+My role as a Software Engineer was to support startups and corporate customers in creating and maintaining their products (mostly MVPs, with few live products).
+In e-Novia I worked on quite different technologies, from low (C++) to high (Web and Desktop GUIs) levels and in different sectors, such as IoT, automotive, robotics, VR/AR and many others!

+I definitely learned a lot, but after 4 years it was time to change and focus on specific aspects of software development.

+Right now, I'm working at [Zupit](https://zupit.it) as Full-Stack developer (currently with .NET + Angular).
+Zupit is a small software house in Trento (Italy) focused on providing custom and quality software to its customers.
+The company values work-life balance and continuous learning.
+In fact, I work for 6 hours a day, and have more time for learning and relaxing!
+However, less time doesn't mean less work: the focus is on improving developer productivity and on shipping value faster, without compromising on quality.

 ### Why?